 Sell Your Heart Out

-First, we explained the problem.
-We used specific examples of pain points and customer quotes.
-We were stern but, lighthearted.
-(A strategically placed, Simpsons GIF representing a confused customer, can ease the tension in the room as well as humanize and illustrate the pain points you are trying to tackle.)
+- Be stern but, lighthearted.
+A strategically placed, Simpsons GIF showing a confused customer, can ease the tension in the room as well as humanize and illustrate the pain points you are trying to tackle.

-Finally, we thanked the judges.
-This sounds like common sense, but it matters.
+- Thank the judges when you’re done.
 Make eye contact, shake their hands.
 Make an impact and they will remember you.

 The Results Are In